esayyari/DiscoVista/README.md

                         The annotation file
   -c CLADES, --clades=CLADES
-                        The path to the clades definition file -m MODE, --mode=MODE  summerize gene trees or estimated species tree.
-To summerize species tree use 0.
-To summereize gene trees use 1 .
+                        The path to the clades definition file -m MODE, --mode=MODE  Specifies the analysis to perform.
+To summarize species tree use 0.
+To summarize gene trees use 1 .
 For GC stat analysis use 2.
+For occupancy analysis use 3.
+For frequency analysis use 5.
   -p PATH, --path=PATH  path to the gene directory or species tree -r ROOT, --rooting=ROOT
                         The rooting file